 or avoid copy/paste or editing of data

 > Protect tab you can define protection level.
-The properties are:
+The

 Protect PDF: Yes/No.

-allow you to change the permissions if your PDF reader
+would allow you to change the permissions if your PDF reader

 has such functionality.
-It can be a constant value of a Xpath to the XML
+It can be a constant value of a Xpath

-document.
+open the document.
 You would give this password to the

 Protect printing: disables PDF printing.